gatsbyjs/gatsby-source-wordpress-experimental/docs/migrating-from-other-wp-source-plugins.md

 Any node list queries such as `allWordpressPage { nodes { title } }` will need to be updated to match the new WordPress types in the Gatsby schema.
 The new pattern for type names is `Wp` and then the capitalized type such as `Page`.
 So to replace the node list query above, you would write `allWpPage { nodes { title } }`.

-Since `v3` used the WP REST API, and `v4` uses WPGraphQL, the data shape and available fields for each type will vary.
+Since `v3` used the WP REST API and `v4` uses WPGraphQL, the data shape and available fields for each type will vary.
 For example `featured_image` in `v3` becomes `featuredImage` in `v4`.
 Many of the core WordPress data fields remain the same, but if you're using any custom data, or fields added by extensions to access additional data (like ACF fields), you will need to use Graphiql to determine what the new data shape will be.
 If you find you're missing data, you may need to install a [WPGraphQL extension](https://docs.wpgraphql.com/extensions/wpgraphql-advanced-custom-fields/) to add that data to the schema.
 In most cases you will find that you have access to more data than before!
 But commonly, the [WPGraphQL ACF extension](https://docs.wpgraphql.com/extensions/wpgraphql-advanced-custom-fields/) will need to be installed.

 If you have any custom code which you've added to make connections between nodes work in `v3`, you will get to delete that code (yay!) because WPGraphQL has excellent support built in for connection fields between nodes (for example `Page.author` or `User.pages`).